jensrossbach/node-red-sony-audio/README.md

 For more information on how to form a request, please refer to the Sony [Audio Control API](https://developer.sony.com/develop/audio-control-api/api-references/api-overview-2) reference.
 There is no need to encapsulate the payload into an array, this is automatically done by the node.
 For methods that do not have parameters, the `msg.payload` must be set to `null`.

 #### Outputs
 The node provides a variable number of output ports depending on the configuration.
-There are two output ports for the raw response and error information as well as a variable number of outputs depending on the filter configuration.
+There is one output port for the raw response as well as a variable number of outputs depending on the filter configuration.
+Any errors occurring during execution of the node can be handled using a catch node.

 ##### Filters
 If enabled, the filter output ports provide filtered result data according to the configured filters.
 The number of filter output ports is determined by the number of filters whereat each filter gets a dedicated output assigned.
 When there is a response from the device arriving and a filter matches (i.e. it can handle the method of the request), it will process the response and send a message with filtered data on its dedicated output.
 If multiple filters match the response, there will be multiple output messages sent.
 The filtered data is contained in the `msg.payload` of the output messages, see [Filters](#filters-2) chapter for a description of the message format.